yavarim21/Handling-Missing-Data-in-Air-Dataset-Using-Pandas/README.md

 This project demonstrates diagnosing and analyzing missing values in an air quality dataset using R and Pandas.
 It applies visualizations, statistical tests (t-test, chi-square), and exploratory analysis to assess whether missing values occur randomly or systematically across numerical and categorical attributes.

-# Key outcomes:
+# Key Outcomes

-1. Identified that missing values in NO2_Location_A are randomly distributed.

-2. Applied best practices for data cleaning and preprocessing for downstream modeling.
+Numerical Attributes: Missing values in NO2_Location_A are not influenced by Temperature, as confirmed by boxplots, histograms, and a two-sample t-test.

+Categorical Attributes: No significant association was found between missing values and weekday, based on chi-square tests.

+Overall Insight: Missing values appear to be randomly distributed, indicating no systematic pattern or external factor causing them.

+Implication: Data can be safely preprocessed or imputed without introducing bias from these missing values.

-# Skills highlighted: Data cleaning, statistical analysis, R, Pandas, visualization, reproducible workflow.
+Skills highlighted: Data cleaning, statistical analysis, R, Pandas, visualization, reproducible workflow.